Bourbon County, Kansas Border Troubles

 Fort Scott, Kansas, in the 1860s.

 In the early spring of 1856, a party of about 30 men from South Carolina came to Bourbon County under a leader named George W. Jones, all under the auspices of the Southern Emigrant Aid Society and in furtherance of the scheme of making Kansas a Slave State.
-Upon their first appearance in the county, their manners were mild and conduct that of gentlemen.
-They visited most of the Free-State settlers, made inquiries as to where they came from, what their views were upon the pending issues of the day, how they were for arms and ammunition, and what kind of land there was in this part of the Territory; and informed them that they were looking for a good location for a colony from South Carolina.
-Some Free-State men were from South Carolina, such as Josiah Stewart, who had settled in Mill Creek Township in 1855.
-Without suspecting the final ends these pretended forerunners of a colony had in view, he gave them full information about the country itself and their own political opinions and means of defense.
+Upon their first appearance in the county, their manners were mild and their conduct that of gentlemen.
+They visited most of the Free-State settlers, made inquiries as to where they came from, what their views were upon the pending issues of the day, how they were for arms and ammunition, and what kind of land there was in this part of the Territory, and informed them that they were looking for a good location for a colony from South Carolina.
+Some Free-State men were from South Carolina, including Josiah Stewart, who settled in Mill Creek Township in 1855.
+Without suspecting the ends these pretended forerunners of a colony had in view, he gave them full information about the country itself and their own political opinions and means of defense.
 It thus became easy to make a complete list of the leading Free-State men, with full particulars regarding them.
-Then, commencing in July and continuing through the fall, those on the list were taken prisoners, taken to Fort Scott, and, in some cases, while thus held, advised by some “friend” among their captors that, if they had any regard for their safety it would be best to “skip out” and leave the Territory.
+Then, commencing in July and continuing through the fall, those on the list were taken prisoners, taken to Fort Scott, and, in some cases, while thus held, advised by some “friend” among their captors that, if they had any regard for their safety, it would be best to “skip out” and leave the Territory.
 In this and other ways, nearly all Free-State men were driven out during the year, and a pro-slavery man put upon each Free-State man’s claim.

 Besides these operations, there was but one other important historical event that occurred during the year.
 That was the arrival at Fort Scott from Texas of a party of “Rangers” in August, who, in company with a like number of citizens of Fort Scott under the command of Captain William Barnes, formed themselves into a company of upward of 100, all under the command of the Texas leader, and marched north toward Osawatomie, to have “some fun.”
 When camped on Middle Creek in Linn County, about eight miles south of Osawatomie, they were attacked by Captains Anderson, Shore, and Cline and most ingloriously defeated.